hunt-genes/PPU-GenEpi/resources.md

 * `*`: wild card; you can use like `ls *.gz` to list anything with the `.gz`. suffix
 * `>`: write to a file; you can use like `echo "my text" > my_file`
 * `>>`: append to a file; you an use like `echo "my text" > my_file`
+* If you hit the arrow key upwards you can access previous commands

 # Awk
 Awk is a language you can use on the command line.
 [User's Guide](https://www.gnu.org/software/gawk/manual/gawk.html)